default thumbnail

 Anonymous

-Most of us over age 30 weren’t brought up with consent skills, sadly, but we can all learn them at any point in our lives.
+Most of us over age 30 weren’t brought up with consent skills, sadly.
+But we can all learn them at any point in our lives.
 I hope more kids learn those skills each generation and this sensitivity and mutual respect becomes so widespread that we can take it for granted someday.